floragunncom/search-guard-docs/_content/_docs_signals/rest_api_watch_execute.md

 ### 404 Not found

-A watch with the given id does not exist for the selected tenant.
+A watch with the given id or watch instance does not exist for the selected tenant.

 ### 415 Unsupported Media Type